- So, what do you see?

 Every artist has a unique story and a creative soul that they pour into their work!
 Starting from this statement, we are eager to give a chance to contemporary artists to showcase and sell their work on our website.

-To conclude about Van Gogh’s painting, it is part of series of seven paintings representing sunflowers at their different stages of life cycle: germination, growth, bloom.
+To conclude about van Gogh’s painting, it is part of a series of seven paintings representing sunflowers at their different stages of a life cycle: germination, growth, bloom.
 While many are able to see a personification of the flowers, what do you see?

 At Artupia we believe all artists should be allowed to showcase their work to the world, and that all art lovers should be allowed to buy original, handmade art at a fair price.
 Art shouldn't be restricted to galleries, and buying artwork shouldn’t be restricted to prints.

 Note: The painting is currently exposed in the Vincent Van Gogh’s museum in Amsterdam.